juxt/yada/dev/resources/user-manual.md

 ```

 The response status is `405 Method Not Allowed`, telling us that our
 request was unacceptable.
-The is also a __Allow__ header, telling us
+There is also a __Allow__ header, telling us
 which methods are allowed.
 One of these methods is OPTIONS.
-Let's try this.
+Let's try
+this.

 ```nohighlight
 curl -i {{prefix}}/hello -X OPTIONS